ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 Ballerina treats it as an error if a module is imported without using it.
 If you want to import a module because of what its initialization does, then use *``as _``* in import.

-## Constructing Objects Without Classes
+## Constructing objects without classes

 Ballerina allows you to construct objects even without classes.
 This is useful for initializing service objects.